saleor/app-sdk/docs/protected-handlers.md

 `createProtectedHandler` will check if:

-- the request has `saleor-domain` header
+- the request has `saleor-api-url` header of the Saleor instance
-- the domain has been registered, with help of the APL
+- the API URL has been registered, with help of the APL
 - the request has `authorization-bearer`
-- the auth token is a valid JWT token created by the Saleor running on the given domain
+- the auth token is a valid JWT token created by the Saleor running on the given URL

 For example purposes our endpoint will only log welcome message: